Driving as a Diagnostic Tool: Scenario-based Cognitive Assessment in Older Drivers from Driving Video: Methodology

-Clinical evaluation of MCI due to AD is primarily a rule-out process aimed at determining whether the primary impairment is due to another type of dementia.
-However, the majority of people with AD ($\sim$60\%) also have other types of dementia~\cite{dementiaRizzi}.
-While this study does not exclude individuals with co-morbid non-AD dementias, clinical assessments are designed to capture these data.
-Participants recruited into this study are included because they exhibit primary AD.
-It is important to note that AD presents a complex and heterogeneous landscape, making its study both challenging and critical.
+Participants were classified based on the presence of both cognitive and functional decline.
+Those without any impairment in cognition or daily functioning were labeled as cognitively unimpaired (CU) or ``Normal-aging".
+Individuals who demonstrated cognitive decline but maintained functional independence were classified as having mild cognitive impairment (MCI).
+When cognitive decline was accompanied by functional impairment, participants were considered to have dementia.
+Given the small number of dementia cases ($N=9$), participants with MCI and dementia were combined into a single category termed Mild Dementia (MD) or ``MD-aging", similar to stage 4 in~\cite{jack2018nia}.
+Clinical evaluation of MCI is primarily a rule-out process aimed at determining whether the primary impairment is due to another type of dementia.
+However, the majority of people with Alzheimer's ($\sim$60\%) also have other types of dementia~\cite{dementiaRizzi}.
+While this study does not exclude individuals with co-morbid dementias, clinical assessments were designed to capture these data.

-In addition to clinical diagnosis and functional assessments, composite cognitive scores can offer a quantitative summary of neuropsychological performance across multiple domains.
-A composite cognition score (COGSTAT) integrates standardized measures from several well-established neuropsychological tests.
-This approach captures impairments in memory, language, visuospatial skills, and executive function—core domains often affected in AD and MCI.
-The formula for COGSTAT is as follows: